/**

 * Kubernetes documentation.

 The volume mounts for the container.
-Batch supports emptyDir
+Batch supports emptyDir,

-volume types.
+* hostPath, and secret volume types.
 For more

 * information about volumes and volume mounts in Kubernetes, see Volumes in the